Sperm whale: Cultural importance

 Rope-mounted teeth are important cultural objects throughout the Pacific.
 In New Zealand, the Māori know them as "rei puta"; such whale tooth pendants were rare objects because sperm whales were not actively hunted in traditional Māori society.
 Whale ivory and bone were taken from beached whales.
 In Fiji the teeth are known as tabua, traditionally given as gifts for atonement or esteem (called sevusevu), and were important in negotiations between rival chiefs.
 Friedrich Ratzel in The History of Mankind reported in 1896 that, in Fiji, whales' or cachalots' teeth were the most-demanded article of ornament or value.
 They occurred often in necklaces.
 Today the tabua remains an important item in Fijian life.
 The teeth were originally rare in Fiji and Tonga, which exported teeth, but with the Europeans' arrival, teeth flooded the market and this "currency" collapsed.
 The oversupply led in turn to the development of the European art of scrimshaw.

 Herman Melville's novel Moby-Dick is based on a true story about a sperm whale that attacked and sank the whaleship Essex.
 Melville associated the sperm whale with the Bible's Leviathan.
 The fearsome reputation perpetuated by Melville was based on bull whales' ability to fiercely defend themselves from attacks by early whalers, smashing whaling boats and, occasionally, attacking and destroying whaling ships.

-In Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas, the Nautilus fights a group of "cachalots" (sperm whales) to protect a pod of southern right whales from their attacks.
+In Jules Verne's 1870 novel Twenty Thousand Leagues Under the Seas, the submarine Nautilus fights a group of "cachalots" (sperm whales) to protect a pod of southern right whales from their attacks.
 Verne portrays them as being savage hunters ("nothing but mouth and teeth").

 The sperm whale was designated as the Connecticut state animal by the General Assembly in 1975.
 It was selected because of its specific contribution to the state's history and because of its present-day plight as an endangered species.

+Harpooned and entangled sperm whales may have been responsible for well-known sea serpent sightings.